Financial Resources

 Sometimes the standard COA does not realistically meet a student’s actual expenses.
 Students in need of additional borrowing beyond the standard COA, may explore a Budget Re-Evaluation.

-• Budget Re-Evaluations will be available early October each year.
-With a yearly deadline of March 20.
+• Budget Re-Evaluations will be available early October each year, and with a yearly deadline of March 20.

 • Must have supporting documents of expenses.